 - Project - worth 65%.

-The project involves designing and developing a mobile phone app which is large enough to be challenging.
-Support with app development in the labs / tutorials will be provided after Reading Week so that at no point would this activity be too open-ended for the student.
+The project involves designing and developing an app which is large enough to be challenging.
+Students will demonstrate that they can apply what they have learned in the course.
+Support with app development will be provided in labs so that at no point will this activity be too open-ended for the student.